rdegges/rdegges-blog/articles/2015/building-a-heroku-addon.md

+---
-Title: Building a Heroku Addon
+title: "Building a Heroku Addon"
-Date: 2015-04-06
-Tags: programming, devops
+date: "2015-04-06"
+tags: ["programming", "devops"]
+slug: "building-a-heroku-addon"
-Summary: I'm buiding a Heroku addon, and you'll do it with me!
-In this series we'll build a Heroku addon together!
+description: "I'm buiding a Heroku addon, and you'll do it with me!
+In this series we'll build a Heroku addon together!"
+---

 ![Retro Robot Sketch][]